|

 • Care instructions

-Genetics of Design is a small studio turning scientific and geographic data into quietly-composed visual work.
-Each piece begins with a real dataset — road networks, genomes, star catalogs, species records — and ends with a printed or pen-plotted artifact you can hang on a wall.
-Every edition is small, numbered, and accompanied by the provenance of the data it came from.
+Genetics of Design is a studio that translates scientific and geographic datasets into printed work.
+Each piece begins with a public record — road networks, genomes, star catalogs, species data — and is published alongside the provenance of the data it came from.